(A) DEPARTMENT OF CIVIC, SOCIAL AND POLITICAL EDUCATION

 "A people without the knowledge of their past history, origin and culture is like a tree without roots". - Marcus Garvey

 The study of History allows students to engage with a variety of concepts ; change, continuity, empathy and skills; research, analysis, evaluating, decision making, communicating ideas and essay writing.
-These concepts and skills are adaptable to other areas of the curriculum across Junior and Senior Cycle and are seen as very valuable by Third Level Educators and future employers.
+These concepts and skills are adaptable to other areas of the curriculum across the Junior and Senior Cycle and are seen as very valuable by Third Level Educators and future employers.

 Aims of the Department:

 The History Department aims to develop in each student:

 - Interest in and enjoyment of historical study for future work and lifelong learning.

 - Knowledge, understanding and appreciation of the past and the forces that shape societies at a local, national and international level.